What should I expect when I start working with you?

 What forms of payment do you accept?

-I accept all major credit cards, cash, Venmo, and Paypal.
+I accept cash and all major credit cards.
 Payment is due by the conclusion of each session.

 Why do you ask for credit card preauthorization and information with your intake paperwork?

 Like most doctors or professional where you book an appointment time, I keep a credit card on file to reserve your time spot.
 Your time is your time.
 If you do not cancel your appointment with at least 48 hours notice, your credit card will be charged the full session fee.